canonical/lxd/doc/api-extensions.md

 ## image\_source\_project
 Adds a new `project` field to `POST /1.0/images` allowing for the source project to be set at image copy time.

+## database\_leader
+Adds new "database-leader" role which is assigned to cluster leader.